Bank of Korea Gov. Rhee Chang-yong speaks to reporters during a press briefing at the BOK headquarters in Seoul on Tuesday. (BOK)

 “What’s new since our last policy meeting in June is that the Fed lifted the rate and oil prices soared.
 Nothing has really changed on the inside here.
 We have three weeks before our July meeting.
 What we learn between now and then will help us make our decision,” Rhee said.

-Meanwhile, the top banker addressed simmering concerns over stagflation, a coupling of low growth and rising prices, saying there is no clear-cut answer to whether Korea is headed into that trap.
+Meanwhile, the top banker addressed simmering concerns over stagflation, a coupling of low growth and high prices, saying there is no clear-cut answer to whether Korea is headed into that trap.
 But he conceded that the US and China could see faster-than-expected slowdowns in economic activity.

 Finance Minister Choo Kyung-ho said the gloomy outlook was evidence of a “full-blown crisis,” calling a meeting of economic chiefs, including the BOK governor, for the first time since President Yoon Suk-yeol took office on May 10.
 Yoon has described stagflation worries as “real.”